Customer Dissatisfaction: What Causes It and How to Fix It

 Measure customer loyalty with a Net Promoter System

 Net Promoter Score (NPS) helps measure customer satisfaction levels.
-It asks how likely customers are to refer your product to their friends and colleagues on a scale from 0 (highly unlikely) to 10 (most likely).
+It asks how likely customers are to refer your product to their friends and colleagues on a scale from 0 (highly unlikely) to 10 (extremely likely).

 Promoters (customers who gave a score between 9 and 10) will go out of their way to promote it to their colleagues.